-In this study we present a new method for automatic front detection based on machine learning , which uses using meteorological reanalysis as input data, whereas the method is and trained with information on surface fronts as provided by two different weather services (NWS and DWD).
-The overall aim of this study is to investigate the degree to which machine learning approaches are able to replicate manual analysis on a case-study and climatological scale and the degree to which the learned features are consistent with meteorological expectations on the physical properties characterising a frontal surface.
-Our provided network also uses the U-Net approach to predict and classify all four types of fronts, without the need of and it does not require morphological post processing.
-Additionally we We evaluate our approach similar to Lagerquist et al. (2019) using an object based evaluation method.
-Unlike the previous methods we incorporate data from two different weather services, the North American Weather Service (NWS) and the German Weather Service (Deutscher Wetterdienst, DWD) NWS and DWD, and also evaluate on both regions the two different regions covered by these data-sets.
-We additionally compare our predicted fronts against the method developed by Schemm et al. (2015), using thermal front parameters a thermal front parameter (TFP), as baseline as an example of a conventional automatic front detection method.
+In this study we present a new method for automatic front detection based on machine learning using meteorological reanalysis as input data and trained with information on surface fronts provided by two different weather services (NWS and DWD).
+The overall aim is to investigate the degree to which machine learning approaches are able to replicate manual analysis on a case-study and climatological scale and the degree to which the learned features are consistent with meteorological expectations on the physical properties characterising a frontal surface.
+Our provided network uses the U-Net approach to predict and classify all four types of fronts and it does not require morphological post processing.
+We evaluate our approach similar to Lagerquist et al. (2019) using an object based evaluation method.
+Unlike the previous methods we incorporate data from two different weather services, NWS and DWD, and also evaluate on the two different regions covered by these data-sets.
+We additionally compare our predicted fronts against the method developed by Schemm et al. (2015), using a thermal front parameter (TFP) as an example of a conventional automatic front detection method.
 We refer to it in the following as "baseline method".
-As input data for the method, we use the ERA5 reanalysis data (Hersbach et al., 2020) from the European Centre for Medium-Range Weather Forecasts (ECMWF) at a 0.25° grid at multiple pressure levels for each variable.
-This data-set exhibits a higher resolution than the NARR data (32 km grid) and used used by Lagerquist et al. (2019) and MERRA-2 data-set by Biard and Kunkel (2019) data (1° grid).
-Additionally, we used by Biard and Kunkel (2019).
+As input data we use the ERA5 reanalysis data (Hersbach et al., 2020) from the European Centre for Medium-Range Weather Forecasts (ECMWF) at a 0.25° grid at multiple pressure levels for each variable.
+This data-set exhibits a higher resolution than the NARR data (32 km grid) used by Lagerquist et al. (2019) and MERRA-2 data (1° grid) used by Biard and Kunkel (2019).
 In contrast to these studies, we also used multiple pressure levels to refine our results.

 Although we are aware of the conceptual differences between determining surface fronts and the complex 3D structure of fronts, we use the surface maps as a ground truth, i.e. as a proxy for the complex structures called fronts.
-However, in the later evaluation it turns out that the detected surface fronts represents the physical properties represent the expected physical properties of airmass boundaries in a meaningful way.
+However, in the later evaluation it turns out that the detected surface fronts represent the expected physical properties of airmass boundaries in a meaningful way.

-In Section 2 we will describe our used network architecture, data and evaluation methods, respectively.
-In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data setas well as.
-In addition we showcase applications in terms of physical properties of fronts and related determining the variation of physical properties across fronts (3.2 and relating fronts to extreme precipitation events.
-These results are also discussed (3.3).
-We close the study with a summary of the study and a short outlook for future improvements as well as further applications of the new method for scientific purposes.
+In Section 2 we describe our used network architecture, data and evaluation methods, respectively.
+In Section 3 we explain our evaluation methods and display our evaluation results on the training and test data set.
+In addition we showcase applications in terms of determining the variation of physical properties across fronts (3.2 and relating fronts to extreme precipitation events (3.3).
+We close with a summary of the study and a short outlook for future improvements as well as further applications of the new method for scientific purposes.